ironhack-labs/lab-js-es6-reinforcement/README.md

 ### Iteration 4: practice `.filter()` method and how to return two elements

-Create a function `genderView()` which should return two arrays new arrays `femaleUsers` and `maleUsers`.
+Create a function `genderView()` which should return two new arrays `femaleUsers` and `maleUsers`.
 Depending on the gender, fill them with strings containing users' first and last names.

 ### Bonus - Iteration 5